MansiTandel/CaliBus/README.md

 # CaliBus
-CaliBus : A bus Ticket booking app using MERN Stack
+CaliBus : A bus Ticket booking app using MERN Stack for the state of California.

 Deployment link: https://long-gray-bison-garb.cyclic.app/login